 Gamma Iota Sigma (GIS)

 Gamma Iota Sigma is a national fraternity whose charter at NMU was incorporated in 2013.
 This organization strives to promote, encourage, and sustain student interest in risk management, insurance, and other related areas.
 GIS encourages high moral and scholastic achievement of its members through research activities and improved public relations in the risk management field.
 The faculty adviser is Linda Lawton.
+For more information go to the Gamma Iota Sigma Web site.

 The Superior Fund (Student Managed Investment Fund)